abraxas86/abx-conjurebot/README.md

 Create a browser source that points to the address and port that you configured in your `.env` file

 ## How to use in chat:
-Twitch chat fires off any of the given commands and a prompt.
+Twitch chat users fire off any of the given commands you have created, and a prompt.
 The script will handle the rest.

-Negative prompts can be added by entering `###` followed by whatever negative prompts you want (ie: !conjure a person ###extra fingers, missign fingers, disfigured hand)
+Negative prompts can be added by entering `###` followed by whatever negative prompts you want (ie: !conjure a person ###extra fingers, missign fingers, disfigured hand).
+Note that the script already contains some negative prompts by default, and will try to strip out any duplicates or conflict terms that match words in the prompt.
+(This is far from perfect, though).

-The broadcaster has the ability to manually process a job via `!initjob`, `!checkjob [generationID]`, `!getimage [generationID]`
+The broadcaster has the ability to manually process a job via:

+1. `!initjob`: Grabs the oldest unprocessed job and sends to AI.
+The GenerationID will be returned in the chat.
+2. `!checkjob [generationID]`: Will check the status of the job.
+If completed, it will automatically fire the getImage process.
+3. `!getimage [generationID]`: Will save the image locally and post the link to the image in chat.
+4. `!yugi [generationID]`: Will run the script to create and save the Yugioh card, and fire off the socket emit to trigger the website animation